tangkong/SSRL-1-5/docs/source/beamline-startup_software.rst

 This will run a series of startup scripts which, among other things, start the RunEngine and connect to the database.
 If any modifications need to be made to these files, they are located in ``~/ipystartup``

+Importantly, if any of the above IOC's are not started, Bluesky will fail to start.
+Bluesky attempts to connect to each device, and if one is not available the startup process fails.
+Error messages should reveal which IOC's are not running, if problems arise.

 Before editing these files, please contact Robert Tang-Kong (roberttk at slac).